 Cyprus VAT

-Cyprus VAT is obligatory on persons performing a business activity and is applicable on the supply of goods and provision of services in Cyprus and on imports into Cyprus from non-Member States of the European Union.
+Cyprus VAT is obligatory on persons performing a business activity and applies to the supply of goods and provision of services in Cyprus and on imports into Cyprus from non-member States of the European Union.

 A taxable person can be an individual or a company, a partnership, or a self-employed person including clubs, associations, institutions, and others.